haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ```

 The `_` pattern matches everything, so we know this function will work no matter
-what the first value is
+what the first value is.

 #### Catching Non-Exhaustive Patterns